Skip to main content

 1. Click Create to finalize the branch creation.

-2. The branch will also be created in Bitbucket.
+2. The branch will also be created in GitHub.
 Verify its creation in the repository:

-Since we don't create merge request to merge our feature with the main branch, we need to manually trigger the build pipeline in KubeRocketCI portal.
+Since we don't create a pull request to merge our feature with the main branch, we need to manually trigger the build pipeline in the KubeRocketCI portal.

 1. Build the application using the Build button: